 Customer data is a key input into product development and marketing campaigns, but good customer data has also been historically difficult for consumer healthcare companies to attain.
 As pressure increases to find new sales channels and innovative marketing techniques, more consumer healthcare companies are exploring eCommerce and digital platform investments to create competitive differentiation.

-There are many benefits of direct-to-consumer platforms for consumer healthcare companies.
+It’s no secret that there are many benefits of selling direct-to-consumer for consumer healthcare companies.
 After all, by selling directly to the consumer, companies maintain better brand control because they have final approval over the entire online presence.
 Consumer healthcare companies are also able to own the entire customer experience which limits the patient’s ability to compare your product directly to competitors.
 As a business, you’re also able to directly access detailed customer data and build direct relationships with your customers.
 These key benefits are some of the driving factors behind the trend in consumer healthcare for companies to build digital and eCommerce platforms.

 Marketing teams at consumer healthcare companies face multiple threats from a shrinking retail channel, increased competition from generic products, and pressures from neighboring categories like health and beauty and pharmaceuticals entering the market.
 In addition to battling these threats, consumer healthcare companies also have their traditional goals of brand building, market expansion, and driving product innovation.
 Embedded in these threats and opportunities lies an increasingly complex marketing mix which must include new marketing techniques, like influencer marketing, and a strong digital and eCommerce strategy.